avila-a/Capstone-Project-ASDS/Notes and meetings/Notes on capstone project.md

 Looks like a good pre-intervention fit.
-And that LEZ could have reduced unemployment in Hannover.
+And looks that the LEZ could have reduced unemployment in Hannover.

 Furthermore, the control region has very similar pollution levels before the intervention and similar *GDP/capita* and *yearly wages/worker*